 Today, several strategies are helping increase inclusion and equity at Mathematica and, in turn, the diversity of our team.
 We partner with historically Black colleges and universities to raise awareness of employment opportunities at Mathematica and to promote professional development programs, such as the Summer Institute in Computational Social Science.
 To broaden our talent pool and increase access and opportunities for those interested in becoming a part of our team, we instituted a policy that ensures that we interview at least one candidate from an underrepresented background before making any senior-level hires.
 Mathematica’s Summer Fellowship Program, in which Ph.D. candidates spend 12 weeks at Mathematica working on an independent research project, will soon be augmented by an internship program for students at the undergraduate and graduate levels, with an intentional focus on recruiting participants from underrepresented or disadvantaged groups.

-Women make up more than two-thirds of Mathematica’s overall staff and nearly two-thirds of our senior leadership team.
+Women make up more than two-thirds of Mathematica’s overall staff and senior leadership team.
 More than half of Mathematica’s board of directors are women; people of color make up nearly 30 percent of the board.